-Highlights: Commission premieres continue in the 2012-2013 season.
-In October 2012, the acclaimed ProMusica Chamber Orchestra in Columbus, Ohio presented the world premiere of Ms. Assad’s concerto commission, Album de Retratos; in March 2013, the San Jose Chamber Orchestra presents an evening devoted to works written by Clarice, including the premiere of a commission for string orchestra and string quartet.
+Highlights: Commission premieres continue in the 2013-2014 season.
+In March 2013, the San Jose Chamber Orchestra presents an evening devoted to works written by Clarice, including the premiere of a commission for string orchestra and string quartet.
 A mini-residency in April 2013 at The Iolani School in Hawaii will include the performance of a new arrangement by Ms. Assad of Bartok’s Rumanian Dances.
-Clarice will also serve as Albany Orchestra's Composer-Educator partner, curating a major educational project with a local school during her residency, and will join the orchestra for a performance of her Concerto for Scat-Singer, Piano and Orchestra in May.
+Clarice will also serve as Albany Orchestra's Composer-Educator partner, curating a major educational project with a local school during her residency, and will join the orchestra for a performance of her Concerto for Scat-Singer, Piano and Orchestra in May 2014.
 The season's opening concert will feature a newly commissioned work by Ms. Assad.
 In October 2013, a new work for orchestra will be premiered by the Orquestra Sinfônica de São Paulo under leadership of Marin Alsop.
-The work was commission by Fundação OSESP.
+The work was commissioned by Fundação OSESP.
+In 2014, Assad will collaborate with the New Century Chamber Orchestra and Chanticleer on a dozen arrangements for their collaborative program.
+Clarice is currently a resident artist in the Composer Librettist Development Program at American Lyric Theater.

 Clarice’s music have been published in France (Editions Lemoine), Germany (Trekel), Criadores do Brasil (Brazil) and in the United States (Virtual Artists Collective Publishing), and have been performed in Europe, South America, the United States and Japan.